chef/omnibus-toolchain/README.md

 Prerequisites & Installation
 ----
-This assumes that you have a sane build toolchain (gcc, make, etc) already installed on the machine, via the native operating system's package manager, or built from source on non-GNU based platforms (Solairs, AIX).
+This assumes that you have a sane build toolchain (gcc, make, etc) already installed on the machine, via the native operating system's package manager, or built from source on non-GNU based platforms (Solaris, AIX).
 If your platform is already supported by chef, you can use the [build-essential cookbook](https://github.com/chef-cookbooks/build-essential).
 Otherwise, the required tools are spelled out in the docs folder on a per OS basis and can be used as guidance for porting to a new OS/Platform.

 For best results: multiple cores and at least 10GB of RAM (at least two of which are physical, the rest can be swap) are recommended.
 This process takes a lot of compiling and will be very wall clock and system time consuming.